 \subsection{Gateway placement optimization}

-We can use our proposed framework to support data collection in the context of a mono-objective \ac{GW} placement problem that assumes a grid with a given number of positions, where multiple positions must be selected to deploy a \acp{GW} to provide coverage of all remaining positions, which act as \ac{ED}.
+We can use our proposed framework to support data collection in the context of a mono-objective \ac{GW} placement problem that assumes a grid with a given number of positions, where multiple positions must be selected to deploy a \ac{GW} to provide coverage for all remaining positions, which act as \ac{ED}.
 Furthermore, all the terms used in this work are defined in Table~\ref{tab:paper_terms}.

 We can formally classify this problem as a \ac{BILP} with a binary decision variable $x^{p}$ that identifies whether a \ac{GW} exists at a given position.
-In this case, the position $p$ comes from a set of possible positions $\mathcal{P} = \{1, 2, \dots, p, \dots, P\}$ with a total of $P$ positions from a grid.
-In this set, each index represents a cartesian coordinate in the space.
-Each positioned \ac{GW} should offer coverage to the \acp{ED} in the network.
-In this sense, we assume that an \ac{ED} $d$ comes from a set $\mathcal{D} = \{1, 2, \dots, k, \dots, K\}$, where $K$ denotes the total number of selected \acp{GW}, must provide coverage to the \acp{ED} in the network and is associated with an aggregated $\ac{PDR}_{\text{no\_collision}}$ such that:
+The position $p$ belongs to the set of candidate positions $\mathcal{P} = \{1,2,\dots,p,\dots,P\}$, where $P$ is the total number of possible positions defined over a spatial grid.
+Each index represents a Cartesian coordinate in the deployment area.
+Each deployed \ac{GW} in the set $\mathcal{K} = \{1, 2, \dots, k, \dots, K\}$, where $K$ denotes the total number of selected \acp{GW}, must provide coverage to the \acp{ED} in the network and is associated with an aggregated $\ac{PDR}_{\text{no\_collision}}$ such that: